-Depending upon where you get a replacement dishwasher, you may need to “prepare” it for installation.
-This doesn’t mean telling it how much you love it, but rather connecting the electrical cord and water supply tube.
+Depending upon where you get a replacement dishwasher, you might need to “prepare” it for installation.
+This doesn’t mean telling it how much you love it but rather connecting the electrical cord and water supply tube.

 If you have to connect the electrical cord, follow the manufacturer’s instructions.
 (Usually you connect the red wires, the white wires and the grounding wire to the grounding screw.)
 Make sure you use wire nuts for secure connections.

 Replace the panel on the front of the dishwasher.
 Thread the cord, water supply tube and drain hose through the access holes in the cabinet.
-You’ll have to push the dishwasher part way into the opening because the cord and water supply line will not reach otherwise.
+You will have to push the dishwasher part way into the opening because the cord and water supply line will not reach otherwise.

 Now, celebrate your accomplishment by going out to dinner and letting someone else do the dishes.